ashiqYousuf/SnippetBox/readme.md

 2. It sanitizes all request paths by running them through the *path.Clean()* function before searching for a file.
 3. Range requests are fully supported.
 This is great if your application is serving large files and you want to support resumable downloads.
 4. The Last-Modified and If-Modified-Since headers are supported.

+### Dependency Injection
+1. Most web apps will have multiple dependencies that their handlers need to access (db conn, centralized err handlers...).
+How can we make any dependency available to our handlers? (i) use global vars (❌) (ii) inject dependencies (✅).
+For apps where all handlers are in the same package, a neat way to inject deps is to put them into a custom *application* struct, and then define your handler functions as methods against *application*.